DavidVentura/blog/blog/raw/translator-paddle/POST.md

 Given `H`, it's the same idea as before: for each pixel `(sx, sy)` of a clean output rectangle, we map it back to the original via `H * (sx, sy, 1)`, which gives a result `(x', y', w')`; the source pixel is `(x'/w', y'/w')`.

-The division by `w'` is the part the basic mapping didn't have, `w'` is different per-pixel, so the far side of the document shrinks more than the near side.
+Because `w'` is different per-pixel, the far side of the document shrinks more than the near side.

 So, we let the user pick corners (a bit of sloppiness is fine):